-- DB Long-Distance: The DB Long-Distance segment comprises all cross-regional transport and service operations and other passenger transport services.
-Most of these transport services are provided in Germany. - DB Regional: The DB Regional segment combines the activities for German transport and services in regional passenger transport by rail and road.
-These activities also comprise the S-Bahn (metro) services in Berlin and Hamburg. - DB Cargo: All European rail freight transport activities are pooled in the DB Cargo segment.
-It operates primarily in Germany, Denmark, the Netherlands, Italy, the United Kingdom, France, Poland and Spain. - DB Netze Track: The DB Netze Track segment is responsible for installing, maintaining and operating our track-related rail infrastructure in Germany. - DB Netze Stations: The DB Netze Stations segment comprises the operation, development and marketing of passenger stations and retail facilities in stations in Germany. - DB Netze Energy: The DB Netze Energy segment provides all standard energy products in the fields of transport energy and stationary energy. - Subsidiaries/Other: DB AG with its numerous management, financing and service functions in its capacity as the management holding of DB Group is shown in this segment.
-This also includes the service companies, which provide their services mainly within DB Group in the areas of transport, logistics, information technology and telecommunications.
-The other subsidiaries and remaining activities are classified under Subsidiaries/Other as well.
+- DB Long-Distance: The DB Long-Distance segment comprises all cross-regional transport and service operations in long-distance rail passenger transport.
+Most of these transport services are provided in Germany. - DB Regional: The DB Regional segment combines the activities for the German transport and general services in regional rail and road local passenger transport.
+These activities also comprise the S-Bahn (metro) operations in Berlin and Hamburg. - DB Cargo: All European rail freight transport activities are pooled in the DB Cargo segment.
+In addition, the multimodal activities are included in the large-volume full load transport of the European land transport network.
+It operates primarily in Germany, Denmark, the Netherlands, Italy, the United Kingdom, France, Poland and Spain. - DB Netze Track: The DB Netze Track segment is responsible for installing, maintaining and operating our track-related rail infrastructure in Germany.